 I love Pandora because it throws different stuff at you.
 Yesterday, I was listening to Nora Jones radio, and that’s cool.
 Whatever flies and I feel like that day.
 I listen to a lot of hip-hop and old school punk too.
 Sometimes I put on some NOFX radio and go to town in my shaping room.

 I’ve seen a few Sezio brand boards floating around with your name on them, what’s the story behind that?

 Sezio started out as a collective of artists out of Ocean Beach and Point Loma after college.
 Our buddy Zach took it and kinda ran with it.
-He turned it into a non-profit organization and is blowin’ it up all round.
+He turned it into a non-profit organization and is blowin’ it up all around.
 They do a lot of mainly musical shows and acts; stuff like that.
 They also curate a lot of local art shows around here in San Diego.
-Check it out at www.sezio.org.